On Direct Distribution Matching for Adapting Segmentation Networks: Introduction

-To tackle this problem, unsupervised domain adaptation (UDA) techniques have been widely investigated.
-These methods aim at learning robust classifiers, or other predictors, in the presence of a \textit{shift} between source and target distributions when the target data is unlabeled.
-An important body of recent literature formulates UDA as a domain divergence minimization.
-In this scenario, the goal is typically to minimize the discrepancy between distributions across domains at the inputs \cite{bousmalis2017unsupervised,chen2018semantic,hoffman2017cycada,russo2018source,sankaranarayanan2017generate,wu2018dcan} or at intermediate-feature levels \cite{ganin2015unsupervised,ghifary2016deep,kamnitsas2017unsupervised,liu2018detach,long2015learning,long2016unsupervised,tzeng2017adversarial}, while leveraging labeled source examples to retain discriminative power on the feature space.
-Generative pixel-level techniques align the image appearance between domains, so that the target data `style' is transferred to source data, or vice-versa \cite{bousmalis2017unsupervised,chen2018semantic,russo2018source,shrivastava2017learning,zhang2018task}.
-Then, supervised learning with the newly generated synthetic data is performed to train a segmentation network on transformed data.
+To tackle this problem, \ac{uda} techniques have been widely investigated.
+These methods aim at learning robust classifiersin the presence of a \textit{shift} between source and target distributions when the target data is unlabeled.
+In this scenario, the goal is typically to minimize the discrepancy between distributions across domains at the input \cite{bousmalis2017unsupervised,chen2018semantic,hoffman2017cycada,russo2018source,sankaranarayanan2017generate,wu2018dcan} or intermediate-feature level \cite{ganin2015unsupervised,ghifary2016deep,kamnitsas2017unsupervised,liu2018detach,long2015learning,long2016unsupervised,tzeng2017adversarial}, while leveraging labeled source examples to retain discriminative power on the feature space.
+Generative techniques either operate on a pixel-level \cite{bousmalis2017unsupervised,chen2018semantic,russo2018source,shrivastava2017learning,zhang2018task} or in feature space \cite{dou2018unsupervised,ganin2015unsupervised,kamnitsas2017unsupervised,long2015learning,tzeng2017adversarial} and align the image appearance between domains, so that the target data ``style'' is transferred to source data, or vice-versa.
+Then, supervised learning is performed with the newly generated synthetic data.
 A downside of these approaches is that they perform satisfactorily only for small images and narrow domain shifts, which limits their applicability.
-Feature-level UDA models follow a similar distribution alignment but in the feature space instead \cite{dou2018unsupervised,ganin2015unsupervised,kamnitsas2017unsupervised,long2015learning,tzeng2017adversarial}.
-Within the current paradigm of learning domain-invariant representations, domain adversarial training \cite{ganin2015unsupervised,tzeng2017adversarial} and maximum mean discrepancies (MMD) \cite{long2015learning,sun2016deep,yan2017mind} have become very popular choices.
+Within the current paradigm of learning domain-invariant representations, domain adversarial training \cite{ganin2015unsupervised,tzeng2017adversarial} and \ac{mmd} \cite{long2015learning,sun2016deep,yan2017mind} have become very popular choices.